[email protected] Lagos, Nigeria

 Related: Check out my retail analytics portfolio projects to see examples of executive dashboards that drive decisions.

-Tracking the right retail metrics isn't about having more data.
+Tracking the right retail performance metrics isn't about having more data.
 It's about having the right data to make better decisions.

 • Financial: GMROI, gross margin, net profit, sales per square foot